Harshitha-Lingala/Skin-Cancer-Lesions-Classification/README.md

 # Skin-Cancer-Lesions-Classification
 Hello!

-Welcome to my project on Skin Cancer Lesion Classifation using Deep Learning.
+Welcome to Skin Cancer Lesion Classifation Project using Deep Learning.
 So far, I completed and uploaded Data cleaning - hair removal on images, PCA, data augmentation.
 Work in progress on Modeling, validating and testing.
 Stay Tuned!!!